penborter/penborter.github.io/_posts/2020-04-12-Jersey-Numbers.md

 All of this leaves us with a few questions:
 *Why are low jersey numbers now more common?*
-*Why did they become so popular at the turn of the millenium?*
+*Why did they become so popular at the turn of the millennium?*
 *What happened in the 80s and 90s?*
 *What explains the three clear periods of jersey number trends?*